nrfconnect/sdk-nrf/samples/bluetooth/peripheral_hids_mouse/README.rst

 Testing
 =======

-After programming the sample to your development kit, you can test it either by connecting the development kit as a mouse device to a Microsoft Windows computer or by connecting to it with `nRF Connect for Desktop`_.
+After programming the sample to your development kit, you can test it either by connecting the development kit as a mouse device to a Microsoft Windows computer or by connecting to it with the Bluetooth Low Energy app of the `nRF Connect for Desktop`_.

 Testing with a Microsoft Windows computer
 -----------------------------------------